Symbolism of domes: Islam

 According to Oleg Grabar, the domes of the Islamic world, which rejected Christian-style iconography, continued the other traditions.
 Muslim royalty built palatial pleasure domes in continuation of the Roman and Persian imperial models, although many have not survived, and domed mausolea from Merv to India developed the form.
-Robert Hillenbrand notes that dome ceilings with solar or stellar decoration continued the symbolism of the dome of heaven, and the domed audience hall of the palace of Abu Muslim in Merv presented the ruler as cosmocrator.
+Robert Hillenbrand noted that dome ceilings with solar or stellar decoration continued the symbolism of the dome of heaven, and the domed audience hall of the palace of Abu Muslim in Merv presented the ruler as cosmocrator.

 According to Hillenbrand, understanding symbolic intent in Muslim architecture is made difficult by the lack of explicit evidence from literary sources, seemingly inconsistent associations between plan or elevation and symbolic meaning, and Islam's rejection of sculptural and figurative decoration.
 The lack of documentation and even tradition for such symbolism may indicate that the meaning was only ever intended for a small learned elite.